-- An FFI (other than a U.S. branch of an FFI) that is a participating FFI (including a Reporting Model 2 FFI), a registered deemed-compliant FFI (including an FFI treated as a deemed-compliant FFI under an applicable IGA subject to due diligence and reporting requirements similar to those applicable to a registered deemed-compliant FFI under Regulations section 1.1471-5(f)(1), including the requirement to register with the IRS), or any other category of FFI identified in the QI agreement; - A foreign person that has a home office or has a branch that is an eligible entity (as described in Regulations section 1.1441-1(e)(6)(ii), without regard to the requirement that the person be a QI); - A foreign branch or office of a U.S. financial institution or a foreign branch or office of a U.S. clearing organization; or - A foreign entity not described above that the IRS accepts as a QI.
+- An FFI (other than a U.S. branch of an FFI) that is a participating FFI (including a Reporting Model 2 FFI), an RDC FFI (including an FFI treated as a deemed-compliant FFI under an applicable IGA subject to due diligence and reporting requirements similar to those applicable to an RDC FFI under Regulations section 1.1471-5(f)(1), including the requirement to register with the IRS), or any other category of FFI identified in the QI agreement; - A foreign person that has a home office or has a branch that is an eligible entity (as described in Regulations section 1.1441-1(e)(6)(ii), without regard to the requirement that the person be a QI): - A foreign branch or office of a U.S. financial institution or a foreign branch or office of a U.S. clearing organization; or - A foreign entity not described above that the IRS accepts as a QI.

 For details on QI agreements, see Rev. Proc.
 2017-15, 2017-03 I.R.B.
-437, available at IRS.gov/irb/2017-03 IRB#RP-2017-15.
+437, available at IRS.gov/irb/2017-03_IRB#RP-2017-15.